nephoseu/20250120-Azure101-igpavl/Labs/LAB_01_how_does_azure_work.md

 1. In the Azure portal, click on the Cloud shell on the top right
    ![image](../Images/01_05.png)
    ![image](../Images/01_06.png)
-1. type "Date" to show system time
+1. change from PowerShell to Bash and type "Date" to show system time
    ![image](../Images/01_07.png)